-A water purification system can be a great investment for your beach house.
-A whole house water system provides clean, filtered water from every water source in your home which has countless benefits and over time will save you money.
+A whole house water purification system provides clean, filtered water from every water source in your home which has countless benefits and over time will save you money.

-- Safer water for drinking and cooking by removing heavy metals, chemicals, and bacterias
+- Safer water for drinking and cooking if water treatment facilities go down; some systems can remove heavy metals, chemicals, and bacteria

-- Better for the environment by reducing plastic consumption from buying bottled water
+- Reduced plastic consumption from buying bottled water

-- Helps remove irritants in water that could potentially dry out the skin
+- Remove irritants in water that could potentially dry out the skin

 - Increases the lifespan of plumbing, appliances, and fixtures by removing heavy metals, chemicals, and unwanted minerals which cause damage and buildup.